dazuma/toys/toys/docs/guide.md

 ### Tool Execution Basics

-When you run a tool from the command line, Toys will build the tool based on the configuration, and then it will attempt to execute it by calling the `run` method.
+When you run a tool from the command line, Toys will build the tool based on its definition in a Toys file, and then it will attempt to execute it by calling the `run` method.
 Normally, you should define this method in each of your tools.

-If you do not define the `run` method for a tool, Toys provides a default implementation that displays the tool's help screen.
+Note: If you do not define the `run` method for a tool, Toys provides a default implementation that displays the tool's help screen.
 This is typically used for namespaces, as we shall see below.
 Most tools, however, should define `run`.